tanve13/FocusFlow/README.md

 # 🚀 Focus Flow App

 Focus Flow is a modern **productivity and focus management Android application** designed to help users improve concentration, manage tasks efficiently, and build consistent focus habits.
-The app is built using **Kotlin and Jetpack Compose** with a **Firebase backend**, providing a clean UI, secure authentication, and powerful productivity insights.
+The app is built using **Kotlin and Jetpack Compose** with a **Firebase backend**, providing a clean UI, secure authentication, and productivity insights.

 ---